winitzki/sofp/README.md

 # Current status of the book

-Chapters 1-7 as well as some appendices and discussion chapters are ready after a second proofreading of the draft.
-Chapters 8 and 13 are in preparation.
+Chapters 1-8 as well as some appendices and discussion chapters are ready after a second proofreading of the draft.
+Chapter 13 is in preparation.

 # Leanpub version of the draft